TOPLLab/topllab.github.io/warduino/reference/debug-protocol.md

     - `04`: ID for the global variables.
 - The newline `\n` that marks the end of the debug message.

-The *response* will be a string printing *DUMP!* followed by the JSON containing the requested state:
+The response will be "DUMP!" followed by the JSON containing the requested state, starting on the next line:
 ```
 DUMP!
 {"pc":7174,